tfoldi/bitnami-docker-spark/README.md

 * SPARK_SSL_PROTOCOL: TLS protocol to use.
 Default: **TLSv1.2**
 * SPARK_DAEMON_USER: Spark system user when the container is started as root.
 Default: **spark**
 * SPARK_DAEMON_GROUP: Spark system group when the container is started as root.
 Default: **spark**
+* SPARK_DRIVER_HOST: Internal IPv4 address of the container.
+No defaults.

 More environment variables natively supported by Spark can be found [at the official documentation](https://spark.apache.org/docs/latest/spark-standalone.html#cluster-launch-scripts).
 For example, you could still use `SPARK_WORKER_CORES` or `SPARK_WORKER_MEMORY` to configure the number of cores and the amount of memory to be used by a worker machine.